balenaltd/handbook/Basic-tool-setup.md

 **Jellyfish** is a social knowledge database and the nerve center of productOS, a platform we are building for developing and maintaining products.
 It is under active development and is already being used to provide customer support for balena users.
 Once your Jellyfish account is set up, you will be prompted to change your password.

 **Trello** is a tool we use to track progress for some of our projects.
 Some teams use it more than others at the moment.
-It allows more visibility of what everyone id working on within a team.
+It allows more visibility of what everyone is working on within a team.
 It has boards, lists, and cards to enable you to organize and prioritize projects, tasks, goals and progress.

 **Shared Google Drive-Team Folder** includes some key documents and archives for different projects and work.
 Depending on the team and area of work, you can find up to date information about some projects there, but Google Drive is surely not where you will find everything you need, so be aware that it includes some old information too.
 Follow the wiki and you will find links to all the services and sources we use to store key information and documents.